Society For Poole

 The Poole Flag – A history to be proud of

 The design of the Flag is based on the 14th century Poole Town Council Seal.
 In Elizabethan times the College of Arms confirmed that it can be used by the inhabitants of Poole.
-Shown below is a design still incorporated into Poole Council’s Coat of Arms some six hundred years later.
+Shown below is a design still incorporated into Poole Council’s Coat of Arms some 600 years later.

-All the elements in the design of the flag are figurative:-
+All the elements in the design of the flag are figurative:

-The wavy bars represent the sea.
+• The wavy bars represent the sea.
 Yellow and black were reintroduced into the Council’s Coat of Arms in the early 20th century, as seen on the older lifting bridge.
 Previously black and green wavy stripes were displayed, or blue and white.
-In heraldry yellow and gold (referred to as “or”) permitted either to be displayed.
+In heraldry yellow and gold (referred to as ‘or’) permitted either to be displayed.

-The flag displays a dolphin and in heraldry it is the king of “fishes” as the lion is the king of beasts.
-The crown of the heir to the King of France was referred to as the Dauphin (dolphin) and dolphins were depicted in his crown. lt is not known why Poole earned the right to display a dolphin.
-Poole’s scallop shell is depicted in black as a local medieval king ordered scallop shells to be sculptured from black jet, a local stone.
+• In heraldry the dolphin is the king of fish, as the lion is the king of beasts.
+The heir to the King of France was referred to as the Dauphin (dolphin) and dolphins were depicted in his crown. lt is not known why Poole earned the right to display a dolphin.

 Confirmation of Arms circa 1563